f1gjam/cloudflare-backup/README.md

 Master Branch = Current stable release
 Develop Branch = Latest development snapshot

-**NOTE** This script uses the [python-cloudflare](https://github.com/f1gjam/python-cloudflare) module.
+**NOTE:** This script uses the [python-cloudflare](https://github.com/f1gjam/python-cloudflare) module.
 This is the modified version of [the original repo]
 (https://github.com/cloudflare/python-cloudflare).
 A simple change was made to the original to ensure a full response was returned.

-## How to use ##
+##How to use

 Create a credentials file under: `~/.cloudflare/cloudflare.cfg` (This should be under the user who will execute the script)

 `python <path to script>/cloudflare-backup.py`

-The script will read ALL dns zones and extract all records to a file under /tmp/cloud
+The script will read ALL dns zones and associated records and rules and create two file

+`/tmp/cloudflare-backup-dns-records-data-<domain>.yml`
+`/tmp/cloudflare-backup-rule-<domain>.yml`

+##Known Issues

+The API call for extracting rules is currently in BETA.
+There is no pagination available (although the cloudflare documentation states the response contains this information).
+Contacted Cloudflare and they are looking into the issue.